-Organization Name: Catholic Charities Diocese of San Diego (CCDSD) Federal Unique Entity Identification Number E6RZE38JHS41 Address: 3888 Paducah Drive San Diego, CA 92117 Contact Phone: 619-323-2842 Contact person/title: Appaswamy "Vino" Pajanor, CEO Contact email: vpajanor@ccdsd.org Organization Type: ✓Nonprofit For-pro fit 🔲 Local public agend state public agency Dther (Please specify) Please describe the mi ssion/purpose of organization tion: for a just society by calling individuals and CDSD) exists to exemplify the scriptural values institutions to action on behalf of the poor, the vu rney toward achieving their full potential as person rest to the state of the state ulnerable and the marginalized; and to ackno Please provide the organization date of incorporation and number of years providing proposed program/project? of over 20 programs that fall into four major are ee Services, and Immigration Services.
-CCDSD filed for incorporation on February 12, 1974, launching itself as Please describe the organization staff positions directly responsible for the proposed program and their qualifications and experience: Caseworker/Coaches level I, II, II, IV, and a Kitche been with the agency for fiften years, overseeing p experience providing case management and Rapid Posada with over seven years of experience with au n Cook.
-The Director of Homeless Services has an extensi rograms for unsheltered individuals.
-She graduated from i Rehousing services and is also knowledgeable about com emphasis on connecting people with housing and employ he State University of New York College at Oswego w mercialkitchen operations, making him uniquely quali yment.
+Organization Name: Catholic Charities Diocese of San Diego (CCDSD) Federal Unique Entity Identification Number E6RZE38JHS41 Address: 3888 Paducah Drive San Diego, CA 92117 Contact Phone: 619-323-2842 Contact person/title: Appaswamy "Vino" Pajanor, CEO Contact email: vpajanor@ccdsd.org Organization Type: Please describe the mi ission/purpose of organizat tion: for a just society by calling individuals and CCDSD) exists to exemplify the scriptural values institutions to action on behalf of the poor, the vu rrney toward achieving their full potential as perso ulnerable and the marginalized; and to ackno Please provide the o organization date of incom rporation and number of years providing proposed program/project? - of over 20 programs that fall into four major an a small office in Downtown San Diego.
+Since then, CC reas: Homeless Services, Community Services, Refug SD created the La Posada De Guadalupe Men's Sheli gee Services, and Immigration Services.
+CCDSD ncies in San Diego and Imperial Countries.
+CCDSD consists iled for incorporation on February 12, 1974, launching itself as s Men and Farmworkers for the past 32 years.
+Please describe the organization staff positions directly responsible for the proposed program and their qualifications and expe erience: been with the agency for fifteen years, overseeing experience providing case management and Rapic Posada with over seven years of experience with a programs for unsheltered individuals.
+She graduated from I d Rehousing services and is also knowledgeable about com an emphasis on connecting people with housing and employ The State University of New York College at Oswego w Innercial kitchen operations, making him uniquely quali yment.
 She is bilingual and has a bachelor's degree fro ing providing services with a trauma-informed approach.
-She has the a Bachelor of Arts in Psychology.
-The Program Manager has lied for this position.
-A Senior Program Manager also supports La m Oregon State University and an associate degree from San Diego to trained in de-escalation, harm reduction, housing first, and Please indicate your agency's level of experience with the CDBG program: No or little expe rience (up to 1 year of usir ng CDBG funds) Some experience (2 to 3 years of using CDBG funds) Moderate exper rience (4 to 5 years of using g CDBG funds)
+She has th a Bachelor of Arts in Psychology.
+The Program Manager has led for hits position.
+A Senior Program Manager also supports La em Oregon State University and an associate degree from San Diego to trained in de-escalation, harm reduction, housing first, and Please indicate your ag gency's level of experience with the CDBG program No or little expe erience (up to 1 year of usin ng CDBG funds) Some experience ce (2 to 3 years of using CDB BG funds) Moderate experience (4 to 5 years of using CDBG funds) ✓ Considerable ex Considerable experience (more than 5 years of using CDBG funds)